ISCA CON

 4.00pm - 4.45pmThe Role of valuation Experts in Financial Reporting

-With the initial implementation phase of SSQM 1 and SSQM 2 now behind us, firms have moved into a critical period of monitoring, remediation and continuous improvement.
+With the implementation phase of SSQM 1 and SSQM 2 now behind us, firms have moved into a critical period of proactive, iterative monitoring and remediation activities.
 The quality management standards have significantly strengthened the assurance landscape.
-Their objectives go beyond mere compliance – they promote a proactive approach to managing quality, helping firms to adapt to evolving risks, improve consistency in audit quality and enhance overall trust in the assurance process.
+Their objectives go beyond mere compliance – they promote a pre-emptive approach in managing quality, help firms adapt to evolving risks, enhance audit quality and enhance overall trust in the assurance process.
+In this spirit, firms should make sure that their systems of quality management (“SoQMs”) are scalable, responsive, and sustainable.

-This panel discussion brings together regulators and practitioners to reflect on what firms are doing well, where gaps are observed and how firms can strengthen and refine their SoQMs.
+This panel discussion brings together regulator and practitioners to reflect on what firms are doing well, where gaps are observed and how firms can strengthen and refine their SoQMs.
 Expect practical takeaways, real-world stories and insights that firms can use to benchmark their progress.

 Panel discussion highlights include: